 Jonathan is a criminal lawyer specialising in serious and complex criminal cases.
-His practice includes all areas of financial services and business crime as well as health and safety and related areas.
+He represents individuals and organisations in all areas of financial services and business crime as well as health and safety and related areas.
 He also continues to advise in a wide variety of other criminal law matters with a particular emphasis on cases with an international aspect, including war crimes and related work.
+He provides advice during investigations, attending hundreds of interviews of many different kinds in the course of his career, and is experienced in defending prosecutions brought by a range of law enforcement agencies.

-In relation to Health and Safety and Corporate Manslaughter, Jonathan represents companies and individuals during the initial police and Health and Safety Executive investigation, through to the conclusion of cases at inquests or in the criminal courts.
-He also acts in cases investigated by the Environment Agency, Fire and Rescue Authorities, the Marine and Coastguard Agency, the Civil Aviation Authority and Air Accident Investigation Branch.
+Jonathan represents companies and individuals during the initial police and Health and Safety Executive investigation, through to the conclusion of cases at inquests or in the criminal courts.
+He has acted in cases investigated by the Environment Agency, Fire and Rescue Authorities, the Marine and Coastguard Agency, the Civil Aviation Authority and Air Accident Investigation Branch.

 Jonathan joined Kingsley Napley in 2002 and became a partner in 2010.

-- Representation of company chairman in SFO investigation
+- Representation of company chairman in SFO fraud investigation

 - Representation of bank employees in compelled interviews conducted by the SFO